Quafadas/viteless/readme.md

 `mill -w app.serve`

-TThe server will pulse a refresh event the client on code change.
+TThe server will pulse a refresh event to the (browser) client on code change.

 ## Publish